Nolexnol/New-Qubitters/README.md

     Once your logic is validated, you will "graduate" your code to [Brev](https://brev.nvidia.com/) to complete Milestone 3 and 4.
 Brev provides on-demand access to a wide variety of NVIDIA GPU architectures (L4s, T4s, A100s, ...).
 We have provided a pre-configured GPU environment for this environment called a **Launchable**.
 You will use Brev to test your solution across different hardware configurations and unlock full GPU acceleration.

     ### Milestones:
-    3. **Build**: Validate your algorithm on a CPU in qBraid in the previous milestone, then migrate to Brev to deploy full GPU acceleration.
+    3. **Build**: Inmplement your algorithm in CUDA-Q and validate it on a CPU in qBraid, then migrate to Brev to deploy full GPU acceleration.

     4. **Showcase and Retrospective**: Present your solution, performance metrics, and your AI-driven workflow.